What Are Email Blacklists? How to get a domain or IP address Delisted?

 How Does DNSBL Work With The MSP and ISP?

-It's important to act on incoming bounce notifications in real-time.
-Different bounce reasons require a different level of efforts at your end;
+It's critical to act on incoming bounce notifications in real-time.
+Different bounce reasons require different levels of effort to resolve:

-1. If the bounce is around blacklisting, then you might have to suspend your email programs and relook into the email list and what you were sending.
+1. If the bounce is due to blacklisting, then you might have to suspend your email program and re-examine the email list and what you were sending.

-2. If the bounce is around email throttling, then you might be slowing down your email sending speed.
+2. If the bounce is around email throttling, you will have to slow down your email sending volume.

-3. If the bounce code is tagged as hard, then in such a scenario you should be removing the associated email address immediately from your list.
+3. If the bounce code is tagged as hard, you should remove the associated email address immediately from your list as it’s invalid.

-The industry believes in fighting spam together, and this is precisely why MSPs and ISPs are most of the time open to sharing reasons for bounces.
-Not taking immediate action on these bounces, signals the authorities of you not being compliant with the email sending guidelines.
+MSPs and ISPs believe in fighting spam together, and they are open to sharing reasons for bounces.
+If you are not taking immediate action on these bounces, it signals that you are not being compliant with the email sending guidelines.

-Here is a flow diagram to explain the email filtering procedure followed by many email service providers to filter blacklisted emails.
+Here is a flow diagram that explains the process followed by ESPs to filter blacklisted emails.

-In this diagram, you can see that the sender IP is matched against the blacklist, and based on the response and policies different actions are performed:
+The sender IP is matched against the blacklist, and different actions are performed based on the response and policies:

 Image